How to Help Children Cope with Sensory Sensitivity

 Sensory processing issues can be hard to understand because they affect children in different ways, and symptoms can range from mild to severe.

 Hypersensitivity: Oversensitive children have an extreme response to stimuli.
 For example, they might run away from loud noises or notice distant sounds that others do not.
-It’s common for these children to be scared of big crowds and to shy away from playground equipment.
+It is common for these children to be scared of big crowds and to shy away from playground equipment.
 They may also dislike being touched, even by close family and friends.

 Hyposensitivity: Under-sensitive children are less aware of their surroundings.
 They might have an indifference or high tolerance to pain.
 They could also engage in sensory-seeking behavior, meaning they have a constant need to touch things and people, even when it is not appropriate.
 Under-sensitive children also can have trouble with personal space and might be clumsy or uncoordinated.

 Some children with sensory processing issues also show signs of both hypersensitivity and hyposensitivity.
-Below, we cover the five senses and how children respond to different stimuli whether they are over or under-sensitive.
+Below, we cover the five senses and how children respond to different stimuli whether they are over- or under-sensitive.

 • Sensitivity to light and difficulty sleeping when near a light source